gocd/www.go.cd/source/posts/2016-01-17-not-done-unless-its-done.html.markdown

 status: public
 type: post
 author: Ken Mugrage
 excerpt: "I hear people say all the time that they're practicing continuous delivery.
-This declaration is often followed by something like, &ldquo;I can let the security team know anytime”rdquo;, or &ldquo;I just have to run the performance tests&rdquo;.
+This declaration is often followed by something like, &ldquo;I can let the security team know anytime&rdquo;, or &ldquo;I just have to run the performance tests&rdquo;.
 If you can't push your software to production right now, you're not done with your continuous delivery journey."
 summary_image: "/assets/images/blog/deploy-now/but_it_just_needs_oven.png"
 ---